bvandevliet/Peazy/README.md

 ```

 ### Configure to your needs
+Place your company's logo as `favicon.ico` into `./src/main/_config/`.
+This will be used as app and tray icon.

 Remove the `-example` parts from the filenames in `./src/main/_config/`.
 In these files you can write code to configure Peazy for your situation.